Seo Taiji: 2008–2009: 8th Atomos

-2014–2015: Quiet Night
+2014–present: Quiet Night and 25th anniversary

 In 2013, Seo Taiji announced that he had been working on a new album.
 The first single from the new album, "Sogyeokdong", was released in October 2014.
 The single was released in two parts: first part, a collaboration with IU, was released October 2, and the second part on October 10.
 The album, Quiet Night, was released on October 20.

-2017–present: Seo Taiji 25 Project

 In April 2017 it was announced that Seo Taiji was assembling a group of modern K-Pop acts to cover songs from his past to celebrate the 25th anniversary of his debut with Seo Taiji and Boys.
 The first act announced for the project was BTS, with other acts including Urban Zakapa and Younha.
 The first single from this project, a cover of "Come Back Home" (from Seo Taiji and Boys IV) recorded by BTS, was released with a music video on July 5, 2017.
 The next song, a cover of "Moai" (from Atomos), was released on July 11, performed by Urban Zakapa.